By Prof. Stéphanie Laulhé Shaelou* and Dr. Josephina Antoniou**, experts of the SHERPA project

-In this article, the authors look at how the increasing use of technological tools has been supporting student education over the last decades, including during the coronavirus pandemic, and how fair the world of digital education is for citizens in times of COVID-19 public health crisis.
+In this blog post, the authors look at how the increasing use of technological tools has been supporting student education over the last decades, including during the coronavirus pandemic, and how fair the world of digital education is for citizens in times of COVID-19 public health crisis.
 Europe has been slow to catch up with continuous technological evolution and calls have been made to examine the reasons behind this as well as to propose solutions.
 The COVID-19 public health crisis has triggered the urgent incorporation of specific digital tools in lesson delivery and assessment methods, for the smooth continuance of education.
 It is now clear that digital innovation needs to be further incorporated into the educational sector, to the benefit of all.
 This blog post sets out some avenues for an inclusive world of digital education in the context of the pandemic, impacting EU policy-making.

 Challenges to the COVID-19 world of digital education entail the need to reposition teachers’ roles and leverage students’ learning capabilities.
 This can be achieved firstly through the promotion of modern digital competencies as new learning objectives for both the teachers and students, and secondly through the setting out of a responsible educational action plan addressing equitable principles in upgraded educational approaches.
 The plan must provide access for all teachers and students, so as to be inclusive in terms of gender, diversity, socioeconomic aspects, urban and rural characteristics of the teaching and learning populations.